 Phone: +1 510-224-3411

 Figure 1.
 Jupiter seen with Gemini’s Lucky Imaging.
-This image showing the entire disk of Jupiter in infrared light (4.7 μm) was compiled from a mosaic of nine separate pointings observed by the international Gemini Observatory, a program of NSF’s NOIRLab on 29 May 2019.
+This image showing the entire disk of Jupiter in infrared light (4.7 μm) was compiled from a mosaic of nine separate pointings observed by the international Gemini Observatory, operated by NSF’s NOIRLab on 29 May 2019.
 From a lucky imaging set of 38 exposures taken at each pointing, the research team selected the sharpest 10%, combining them to image one ninth of Jupiter's disk.
 Stacks of exposures at the nine pointings were then combined to make one clear, global view of the planet.
 Even though it only takes a few seconds for Gemini to create each image in a lucky imaging set, completing all 38 exposures in a set can take minutes — long enough for features to rotate noticeably across the disk.
 In order to compare and combine the images, they are first mapped to their actual latitude and longitude on Jupiter, using the limb, or edge of the disk, as a reference.
 Once the mosaics are compiled into a full disk, the final images are some of the highest-resolution infrared views of Jupiter ever taken from the ground.
 Credit: International Gemini Observatory/NOIRLab/NSF/AURA M.H.
 Wong (UC Berkeley) and team Acknowledgments: Mahdi Zamani.

 Figure 2.
 Sharp/Unsharp Lucky Imaging.
-These images of Jupiter were taken in infrared light (4.7 μm) using the international Gemini Observatory, a program of NSF’s NOIRLab, on 8 April 2019.
+These images of Jupiter were taken in infrared light (4.7 μm) using the international Gemini Observatory, operated by NSF’s NOIRLab, on 8 April 2019.
 Because the telescope must observe through the Earth’s atmosphere, any disturbances in the air such as wind or temperature changes will distort and blur the image (left).
 This greatly limits the resolution the telescope can achieve on a target when only one image is taken.
 However, during a single night of lucky imaging observations, the telescope takes hundreds of exposures of the target.
 Some will be blurred, but many exposures will be taken when the view to space is still and clear of disturbances (right).
 In these lucky images, much smaller, more complex details on Jupiter are revealed.
 The research team finds the sharpest of these exposures, and compiles them into a mosaic of the whole disk.
 Credit: International Gemini Observatory/NOIRLab/NSF/AURA, M.H.
 Wong (UC Berkeley) and team Acknowledgments: Mahdi Zamani.

 Figure 3.
 Cloud Structure Illustration.
-This illustration of lightning, convective towers (thunderheads), deep water clouds, and clearings in Jupiter's atmosphere is based on data collected by the Juno spacecraft, the Hubble Space Telescope, and the international Gemini Observatory, a program of NSF’s NOIRLab.
+This illustration of lightning, convective towers (thunderheads), deep water clouds, and clearings in Jupiter's atmosphere is based on data collected by the Juno spacecraft, the Hubble Space Telescope, and the international Gemini Observatory, operated by NSF’s NOIRLab.
 Juno detects radio signals generated by lightning discharges.
 Because radio waves can pass through all of Jupiter's cloud layers, Juno is able to detect lightning in deep clouds as well as lightning on the day side of the planet.
 Hubble detects sunlight that has reflected off clouds in Jupiter's atmosphere.
 Different wavelengths penetrate to different depths in the clouds, giving researchers the ability to determine the relative heights of cloud tops.
 Gemini maps the thickness of cool clouds that block thermal infrared light from warmer atmospheric layers below the clouds.
 Thick clouds appear dark in the infrared maps, while clearings appear bright.
 The combination of observations can be used to map the cloud structure in three dimensions and infer details of atmospheric circulation.
 Thick, towering clouds form where moist air rises (upwelling and active convection).
 Clearings form where drier air sinks (downwelling).
 The clouds shown rise five times higher than similar convective towers in Earth's relatively shallow atmosphere.
 The region illustrated covers a horizontal span one third greater than that of the continental United States.
 Credit: NASA, ESA, M.H.
 Wong (UC Berkeley), and A. James and M.W.
 Carruthers (STScI).

 Figure 4.
 Optical/UV Hubble and IR Gemini Comparison.
-These images of Jupiter's Great Red Spot were made using data collected by the Hubble Space Telescope and the international Gemini Observatory, a program of NSF’s NOIRLab, on 1 April 2018.
+These images of Jupiter's Great Red Spot were made using data collected by the Hubble Space Telescope and the international Gemini Observatory, operated by NSF’s NOIRLab, on 1 April 2018.
 By combining observations captured at almost the same time from the two different observatories, astronomers were able to determine that dark features on the Great Red Spot are holes in the clouds rather than masses of dark material.
 Upper left (wide view) and lower left (detail): The Hubble image of sunlight (visible wavelengths) reflecting off clouds in Jupiter’s atmosphere shows dark features within the Great Red Spot.
 Upper right: A thermal infrared image of the same area from Gemini shows heat energy emitted as infrared light.
 Cool overlying clouds appear as dark regions, but clearings in the clouds allow bright infrared emission to escape from warmer layers below.
 Lower middle: An ultraviolet image from Hubble shows sunlight scattered back from the haze over the Great Red Spot.
 The Great Red Spot appears red in visible light because the haze absorbs blue wavelengths.
 The Hubble data show that the haze continues to absorb even at shorter ultraviolet wavelengths.
 Lower right: A multiwavelength composite of Hubble and Gemini data shows visible light in blue and thermal infrared in red.
 The combined observations show that areas that are bright in infrared are clearings or places where there is less cloud cover blocking heat from the interior.
 The Hubble and Gemini observations were made to provide a wide-view context for Juno’s 12th pass (Perijove 12).
 Credit: NASA, ESA, and M.H.
 Wong (UC Berkeley) and team.

 This video shows one lucky imaging set of observations on Jupiter, taken 8 April 2019, as a timelapse on each pointing of the mosaic (left) used to construct the final full view of Jupiter (right).
 The power of lucky imaging is clearly shown: some frames are sharp and detailed, while others seem blurred or even unfocused because of changes in Earth’s atmosphere above the telescope.
 By combining only the sharpest images in each pointing, astronomers can dramatically reduce the adverse effects of Earth’s atmosphere on the quality of the images.
 Also note that the features on Jupiter noticeably move as each set of images is taken.
 Astronomers correct for that movement before stitching the clearest images together into a sharp view of the full planet.
 Credit: International Gemini Observatory/NOIRLab/NSF/AURA, M.H.
 Wong (UC Berkeley) and team Acknowledgments: Mahdi Zamani.